jaclu/tmux-menus/README.md

 ## Recent changes

+- Menu 'Missing Keys' limited to tmux >= 2.0
-- Made it backwards compatible down to tmux 1.7 (was 1.8)
+- Made it backward compatible down to tmux 1.7 (was 1.8)
 - Implemented caching, for fast machines not much difference, for slower machines quite noticeable!
 - Simplified path handling, now only D_TM_BASE_PATH needs to be set in each menu
-- Added Configuration of Border lines in the Layouts menu
+- Added Configuration of Borderlines in the Layouts menu
-- Added menu "Missing Keys" for inserting keys not available on the keyboard.

 ## Purpose